todaybrian/Pong/readme.md

 Game made for ICS4U.

-The difference between this branch and `no_glitches` is that `no_glitches` add fixes to some glitches such as the ball hitting the edge of the paddle.
+The difference between this branch and `no_glitches` is that `no_glitches` adds fixes to some glitches such as the ball hitting the edge of the paddle.